bitgato/bencode/README.md

 	list = list->next;
 }
 ```
-You generally don't need to manually free a list.
-It is handled by the
-`dict_destroy` function.

 ### strings
 Strings are stored in a `struct` that contain the string itself and the